Sundingalue/crm-in-houston-texas/docs/USAGE.md

-# Aurora CRM — Simple Usage Guide (No Coding Needed)
+# CRM In Houston Texas — Simple Usage Guide (No Coding Needed)

 Plain-language instructions.
 Everything is done from the CRM screens—just fill the forms and click the buttons.
 No coding.